-The FTC and DOJ may also require prior notice and prior approval provisions in consent decrees.36 Prior notification provisions typically require the merged firm to notify the appropriate antitrust agency prior to future transactions in the relevant markets.
-Prior approval clauses, in contrast, typically require the merged entity to obtain approval before closing future transactions for a designated period of time.
+The FTC and DOJ may also require prior notice and prior approval provisions in consent decrees.37 Prior notification provisions typically require the merged firm to notify the appropriate antitrust agency prior to future transactions in the relevant markets even if those transactions would not otherwise be subject to notification under the Hart-Scott-Rodino Act.38 Prior approval clauses, in contrast, typically require the merged entity to obtain approval before closing future transactions for a designated period of time.

 The agencies have varied their positions with respect to when such provisions should be imposed.
-In 1995, the FTC adopted a policy that settlement agreements would no longer have prior approval and notice clauses as a routine matter.37 The FTC's current standard for including these provisions is whether there is 'a credible risk that a company that engaged or attempted to engage in an anticompetitive merger would, but for an order, engage in an otherwise unreportable anticompetitive merger.'38
+In 1995, the FTC adopted a policy that settlement agreements would no longer have prior approval and notice clauses as a routine matter.39 The FTC's current standard for including these provisions is whether there is 'a credible risk that a company that engaged or attempted to engage in an anticompetitive merger would, but for an order, engage in an otherwise unreportable anticompetitive merger'.40

 For years, the DOJ's practice similarly only used these clauses for a relatively narrow and predictable category of transactions.
-However, a survey of more recent prior notice provisions has evidenced that the DOJ has been imposing these clauses with far greater frequency 'seemingly indiscriminately'.39
+However, a survey of more recent prior notice provisions has evidenced that the DOJ has been imposing these clauses with far greater frequency 'seemingly indiscriminately'.41